Love is evolutionary . . .

 Stephanie is currently working on a sequel to Bone Lines, the second novel in The Children of Sarah series.

 Follow Stephanie on Instagram

-And all subscribers will receive news, blog updates, subscriber-only specials, and a special discount code for subscriptions to New Orbit.
-So please sign up.
-It only takes a couple of clicks and you can unsubscribe at any time…
+All subscribers will receive news, blog updates and subscriber-only specials, so please sign up.
+It just takes a couple of clicks and you can unsubscribe at any time.